polkadot-fellows/RFCs/text/0032-minimal-relay.md

 User interfaces that render Identity information will need to source their data from the new system parachain.

+Note: In the future, it may make sense to decommission Kusama's Identity chain and do all account identities via Polkadot's.
+However, the Kusama chain will serve as a dress rehearsal for Polkadot.

 #### Staking

 Migrating the staking subsystem will likely be the most complex technical undertaking, as the